accetto/ubuntu-vnc-xfce-g3/docker/xfce/README.md

 ### Image tags

-The following image tags are regularly maintained and rebuilt:
+The following image tags on Docker Hub are regularly rebuilt:

-- `latest` is identical to `vnc-novnc`
-- `vnc` implements only VNC
-- `vnc-novnc` implements VNC and noVNC
+- `latest` implements VNC and noVNC
-- `vnc-fugo` implements only VNC and supports user group overriding
-- `vnc-novnc-fugo` implements VNC/noVNC and supports user group overriding
+- `latest-fugo` implements VNC/noVNC and supports user group overriding

 Clicking on the version sticker badge in the [README on Docker Hub][this-readme-dockerhub] reveals more information about the actual configuration of the image.